-What is a blackhead?
-Blackheads, also called open comedones, are small, brown- or black-colored lesions that are most often found on the face, particularly around the nose.
+What Is a Blackhead?
+Blackheads, also called open comedones, are small, brown- or black-colored lesions that are most often found on the face, especially around the nose.
 They result when a pore is only partially clogged, which is why they are called "open" comedones.
 Because they are partially open to the skin's surface, contents of the clogged pore interact with oxygen in the air, and this is what causes the brown/black look.
 Blackheads can remain on the skin for several weeks or even months before clearing on their own.
 They may also develop into more severe "inflammatory" acne lesions that become red and sore.

-How do you get rid of them?
+How Do You Get Rid of Them?
 The best method of keeping the skin clear of blackheads is by preventing their formation in the first place.
 Proper topical acne treatment can achieve this, and there is some preliminary evidence that shows that consuming a low-sugar diet may also help somewhat.
 Once a blackhead develops, it can be removed by mechanical extraction by an esthetician/cosmetician, nurse, or dermatologist, or with Bioré® strips or peel-off masks.
 However, without proper topical acne treatment to follow it up, the blackhead will likely refill.

 Blackheads are brown- or black-colored clogged pores that mainly form on the face, but can also be found on the neck, back, shoulders, chest, and upper arms.
 Dermatologists classify blackheads as "non-inflammatory" acne lesions because they are not red, swollen, or painful.

 Blackheads form when microscopic hair follicles (pores) become partially clogged by skin cells and skin oil, called sebum.
 Because the pore is only partially blocked, it remains open to the surface of the skin and the pore's contents come into contact with the surrounding air, causing the contents to oxidize and take on a brown/black color.